mkattus/Getting-and-Cleaning-Data-Assignment/README.md

 # Getting-and-Cleaning-Data-Assignment

-This ReadMe explains how the script works and how each section connected.
+This ReadMe explains how the script works and how each section is connected.

 In this assignment, we were given raw data from the UCI HAR Dataset and asked to generate a tidy data set with the average of each mean variable for each activity and each subject.
 My script 'run_analysis.R' achieves just that.
 See script with explanations below.
-Data can be read into R with read.table(header = TRUE).
+Data file can be read into R with read.table(header = TRUE).

 ## Load packages to be used in script